Car Bombing and Missile Atack Leaves Kill 3 Officers, Injure Dozens in Yemen - Reports

+A blast struck a military parade in the Buraiqa District of Aden, killing up to 40 people and injuring dozens, the broadcaster Al Arabiya reported on Thursday, citing a defence source.
+According to the Saudi broadcaster, a senior commander of the support forces, Brig.
+Munir Al Yafi was killed in the attack.

-A suicide attacker was driving the car into the police station's gates in Omar al-Mokhtar neighbourhood.
+Before that a suicide attacker drove a car into the gates of the police station in the Omar al-Mokhtar neighbourhood of the city.
 According to various reports, up to three officers were killed by the explosion.

-Soon after the first attack, another blast struck a military parade in Buraiqa district of the city.
-The Houthi movement claimed responsibility for the incident, stating they had launched a medium-range ballistic missile and an armed drone at the event.

-According to Reuters, 9 people, including a commander, died in the attack.

-Yemen has been locked in a conflict between government forces, led by President Abd Rabbuh Mansour Hadi, who bases in Aden, and the Houthis movement.
-The Saudi-led coalition has been conducting strikes against the Houthis at Hadi's request since March 2015.
+Yemen has been locked in a conflict between government forces, led by President Abd Rabbuh Mansour Hadi, based in Aden, and the Houthi movement.
+A Saudi-led coalition has been conducting strikes against the Houthis at Hadi's request since March 2015.
 The conflict has resulted in a massive humanitarian crisis in the country.

 All comments